OBD-II trouble code

 Common causes

-- Front differential control module internal fault
+- Internal fault in the front differential control module

 Symptoms